udidn/spring-petclinic/README.md

 ### Spring PetClinic Docker Image

-1. Created Dockerfile, tried making it as smallest image as possible.
+1. Created Dockerfile, tried making as small image as possible.
 Ended up with the following:

 ```bash
 FROM alpine